Carnegie Hero Fund: Administration

 The Fund is administered by a 21-member volunteer board and a small staff.
 As of December 2022, a total of 10,340 Carnegie Medals have been awarded since the Fund was established, with the Fund paying $40.5 million in grants, scholarships, death benefits, and other aid.
 About 11% of nominees received the Carnegie Medal.

 The Commission’s working definition of a hero as well as its requirements for awarding remain largely those that were approved by the founder.
 The Fund's website states the criteria:

 About 90% of those awarded are male, and, over the life of the Fund, roughly one-quarter of awards have been given posthumously.

 Carnegie Medal

-The three inch (7.13 cm) in diameter bronze medals which are given to awardees, are struck by Simons Brothers Co. of Philadelphia and consist of 90% copper and 10% zinc.
+The three inch (7.13 cm) in diameter bronze medals which are given to awardees, are struck by Simons Brothers Co. of Philadelphia and consist of 90% copper and 10% tin.

 A verse from the Gospel of John encircles the outer edge: "Greater love hath no man than this, that a man lay down his life for his friends" (John 15:13).

 The first medals issued by the trust were in bronze, silver and gold.
 The trust soon stopped issuing gold medals.
 The last silver medal was issued in 1981.